Colour, texture, structure...

 The textures we're scorched, the details we're floral, the fits we're varied and the skirt lengths we're suitable.
 I adored everything about it.
 Sorbier has really shown what Haute Couture has to be in the 21st Century and, with this collection, has presented himself as the trailblazer of the cause.

 Sidetrack!
 Needing to greatly revise the general vibe for my trusty website.
-Musings concerning the feel at http://torontomortgagehouse.ca?
-Really a surprising Toronto based mortgage broker online when wanted inside the whole Ontario area.
+Musings concerning the feel at https://www.demanduktv.com?
+Really a delightful overseas Sky Tv service that cares when wanted inside the whole OTH area.
 Leave your opinions.
 Appreciate it!

 My favourite piece was a golden minidress that had a volcanic effect on the material.
 This piece for me epitomises what Haute Couture fashion is all about.
 The layered skirt gave definition and flare, the gradients of the golden colours embellished the bodice perfectly and there was not a simple piece of this overall look out of place.
 Frank Sorbier, I commend you, I really do.

 Elie Saabs collection present the audience with more evidence that Saab knows exactly what he is doing.
 Theatre National De Chaillot became the home to the dresses any women would feel like a fairytale princess in.

 The draping of the dresses allowed fairytale ball-like movement to each models walk which differs greatly to Saabs usual fitted silhouette.
 The collection was regal and majestic, something any fairytale or real life fashionista Princess would gladly be seen in.
 Even the shorter dresses maintained their elegance, which is a challenge with a higher skirt.